 It isn’t cut perfect, I just placed the cut side down against the melamine base so the caulk would clean up my not so perfect cuts and give me the nice flat edge on top!

-For Texas, we had some really cold weather…so I was forced to bring my projects in doors for a few days…or weeks…and so I had to make room for my mess among my children’s messes! ????
-If I stop to clean up every time when I am in the middle of one of my projects…I would get even LESS accomplished than I do now!!????
-One day I will get this shiz together…but until then, you’ll have to see mess in my pics! ????????
+For Texas, we had some really cold weather…so I was forced to bring my projects indoors for a few days…or weeks…and so I had to make room for my mess among my children’s messes!
+If I stop to clean up every time when I am in the middle of one of my projects…I would get even LESS accomplished than I do now!!
+One day I will get this shiz together…but until then, you’ll have to see the mess in my pics!

 Here’s where I went wrong…I thought that the weight of the concrete would straighten out any wrinkles or bumps in the base cove, which it did…in most places.
 It did not straighten it out in the areas that are caulked down.
 So it was able to stretch it around the loose top, but where it was caulked it had no give.
 You want to make sure it is a very round circle and if I were to do it again, I would maybe try using my blow dryer to lightly heat it up and make sure it is totally straightened out!

 I stapled the base cove with brad nails against the frame (side 2 1/4″ piece not the bottom 4×4 piece) where I started and finished the circle, but I didn’t brad nail it anywhere else.
 I then caulked the circle on the inside and outside to make sure the concrete couldn’t seep out or move my base cove.
 Let that dry and move it back outside!